amdigital-co-uk/docs-playbook/docs/Progression-Framework/apprenticeships.md

 ## Occupational Duties and Competencies

-AM Competancies are mapped to the Duties to provde another

 To help faciliate communication between an apprentice engineer, their Manager and Makers, AM Enginering Competencies (as defined in our matrix of competancies) are mapped to Occupational Duties (part of the Makers course).

 [Download the Makers Duties to AM Competencies Map](Duties%20to%20Competencies%20Map-%October%202024.xlsx){ .md-button }